BloomTech-Labs/mydish-be/README.md

 };
 ```

-GET `/recipes?title=foo` search for recipes with given string in the name. in the above example, replace foo with the recipe title
+GET `/recipes?title=foo` Search for recipes with given string in the name.
+In the above example, replace "foo" with the recipe title query.

 ```js
 res = {